-divided by the market value of equity, or the book-to-market ratio (B/M).
+What might explain this pattern?
 If the market value is larger than the book value, then investors are optimistic about the stock's future.
-On the other hand, if the book value is larger than the market value, then investors are pessimistic about the stock's future, and it is likely that a ratio analysis will reveal that the company is experiencing sub-par operating performance and possibly even financial distress.
+On the other hand, if the book value is larger than the market value, then investors are pessimistic about the stock's future, and it is likely that a ratio analysis will reveal that the company is experiencing impaired operating performance and possibly even financial distress.
 In other words, a stock with a high B/M ratio might be risky, in which case investors would require a higher expected return to induce them to invest in such a stock.